What is a Scope of Accreditation?

 - Submit it to your accreditation body with your application.

-When you create the your scope the form should include:
+When you create your scope, the form should include:

 - Technical or Quality Manager,